 - Rosemary - Like some of the other herbs, rosemary is considered safe for breastfeeding with very low risk, but some people are sensitive to it.
 It may not be a problem for you if you eat a dish seasoned with rosemary at dinner, but if you have it for days at a time, you may notice it start to have a negative effect on your supply and need to eliminate it for now.(4)

 - Astringent foods - foods that are sour, making you pucker up your lips when you eat them or that contain a lot of Vitamin C which has citric acid can lower milk supply.
-Astringent foods can make tissue constrict and reduce circulation of blood to the chest leading to lower milk supply.
+Astringent foods can make tissue constrict and reduce circulation of blood to the breast leading to lower milk supply.

 - Certain adaptogens - some herbs are adaptogenic meaning they can help your body adjust based on individual needs.
 It may raise or lower a hormone to bring the body back to balance.
 Vitex or Chasteberry is one example of an adaptogen that has been shown to be a very helpful herb to increase milk supply in small doses, but in larger doses reduces milk supply because of its influence on prolactin levels.

 - Alcohol - drinking alcohol inhibits the milk ejection reflex or milk let-down.

 - Sugar - too much sugar can cause an increase in insulin.
 When insulin is constantly being released from you eating sugar or too many carbs which turn into sugar in the body, it can increase the risk of becoming insulin resistant.
 Your cells do not respond by opening to let the glucose in and the excess sugar remains in your bloodstream increasing your blood glucose.
 High blood sugar levels or the rollercoaster of high and low blood sugars can cause low milk supply and lead to more serious thyroid issues and type 2 diabetes.(6)